Leixb/flake-templates/README.md

-# Simple mach-nix template with flakes
+# Opinionated Flake templates

+Flake templates with nix flakes, direnv, .editorconfig and .gitignore.

+## Python

 This is an example of how to use mach-nix with flakes properly, so that `pypi-deps-db` is managed through flake inputs and there is